We’re all stories in the end. Just make it a good one, eh?

 Storytime Song – “Open Shut Them” by Hap Palmer

-Mystery Letter of the Week with Napoleon (F) & Theme (Repairs)
+Mystery Letter of the Week with Napoleon (E) & Theme (Writing Letters)

 Shaky Egg Song – “I Know a Chicken” by Laurie Berkner